andrewcampagna/JHook/README.md

 # JHook

-Create hooks to files and web easily services using this robust Python module!
+Create hooks to files, web, and microservices easily services using this robust Python module!

 #### Section 1. jfile